 Ramsar sites are wetlands of global importance, listed under the Convention on Wetlands of International Importance.
 Ramsar sites overlap with SACs and/or SPAs.
-A policy for the protection of Ramsar sites does not exist in Ireland, however they are indirectly afforded protected due to the overlap with Natura 2000 sites and therefore included for the purposes of this report.
+In Northern Ireland it is Government Policy to afford them the same protection as European sites (Dodd et al., 2008).
+While a similar policy does not exist in Ireland, they indirectly afforded protected due to the overlap with Natura 2000 sites and therefore included for the purposes of this report.